Are Pork Ribs Kosher Or Halal?

 Halal Guidelines

-– Animals must be slaughtered according to Islamic law
+– Animals have to be slaughtered according to Islamic law

 – Blood and pork are prohibited